maxmellman/E-Commerce_Database-Analyst/README.md

 # Dataset

-The dataset is from an online retailer using in-house server hosting for their website.
+The ecommerce dataset is from an online retailer using in-house server hosting for their website.
 They have multiple new products launched and I will derive insights into how well they're website is driving sales.
 My analysis drills down into the first year's performance.

-I'll be working with three related tables containing ecommerce data about:
+I'll be working with three related tables containing nearly 1.7 million observations with 21 variables:

 •Website Activity<br>
 •Products<br>